InfinityFlowPrinting/InfinityFlow-S1/README.md

 ## Installation

 ### Prerequisites
-- A 3D printer with compatible software (e.g., Cura, PrusaSlicer).
 - CAD software like Fusion 360, SolidWorks, or any STL viewer to open and modify the files if needed.

 ### Downloading the Models